Home » Bee Farm Blog » Bees » Festooning Bees: A Unique Behavior

 Honey bees hanging in small cluster from tree.

-Honey bees also cling together in a cluster when they swarm from the hive.
+Bees also cling together in a cluster when honey bees swarm.
 This small cluster shows connected bees but they are not attached in long chains.
 Why the difference?